 Panel (b) shows real-gas temperature profiles corresponding to the ideal-gas equivalents in panel (a).
 Negligible differences between panels show that the EOS formulation only marginally impacts the temperature structure.
 The choice of EOS matters only when a simplified adiabatic temperature structure is assumed (compare dashed lines between panels c and d) because adiabatic profiles enter into a non-ideal regime.
 Radiative-convective solutions remain sufficiently hot for the gas to behave ideally.
 Correspondence between our real and ideal EOS formulations, where expected, demonstrates that our real-gas EOS formulation is behaving correctly.

 We employ realistic modelling of atmospheric temperature and radius structure, which ensures energy conservation through each model layer.
-Although Fig. \ref{fig:struct} shows that the ideal gas EOS can be safely applied, we also employ our real gas EOS formulation for completeness.
+Although Supplementary~Figure~\ref{fig:si_struct} shows that the ideal gas EOS can be safely applied, we choose to employ our real gas EOS formulation for completeness.